35-hour workweek

-The 35-hour workweek is a part of a labour law reform adopted in France in February 2000, under Prime Minister Lionel Jospin's Plural Left government.
-Pushed by Minister of Labour Martine Aubry, it was adopted in two phases: the "Aubry 1" law in June 1998 and "Aubry 2" law in January 2000.
+The 35-hour workweek is a labour reform policy adopted in France in February 2000, under Prime Minister Lionel Jospin's Plural Left government.
+Promoted by Minister of Labour Martine Aubry, it was adopted in two phases: the Aubry 1 law in June 1998 and the Aubry 2 law in January 2000.
 The previous legal working week was 39 hours, established by President François Mitterrand, also a member of the Socialist Party.
-The 35-hour working week had been on the Socialist Party's 1981 electoral program, titled 110 Propositions for France, but was not pursued because of the poor economic state.
+The 35-hour working week had been on the Socialist Party's 1981 electoral program, titled 110 Propositions for France, but was not pursued because of the poor state of the economy.

-Time worked after the standard legal limit of 35 hours was to be considered overtime.
-The reform's aim was primarily to lower the unemployment rate, then at a record high of 12.5%, by encouraging the creation of jobs with work sharing.
+Time worked after the standard legal limit of 35 hours is considered overtime.
+The reform's aim is primarily to lower the unemployment rate, then at a record high of 12.5%, by encouraging the creation of jobs with work sharing.